 The hand, when vigorously applied in helping the fingers, again in turn needs a stable basis for its operation.

 This basis is here needed at the wrist-joint, else the wrist-joint itself would give way upwards, under the stress of the reaction or recoil arising from the down-exertion of the hand and finger against the moving key.
+For this purpose of basis at the wrist-joint, the arm has to be employed; and it is available in six distinct ways.
+Succinctly stated, these are as follows:

 The six ways of Arm-functioning: